buildtesters/buildtest/docs/command_line_tutorial.rst

     buildtest bc show sleep hello_world

-buildtest uses `rich <https://rich.readthedocs.io/>`_ python library for coloring which is used extensively throughout the buildtest output.
+Buildtest uses `rich <https://rich.readthedocs.io/>`_ python library for coloring which is used extensively throughout the buildtest output.
 Rich supports several built-in themes that can be used for your preference.
 The ``buildtest bc show -t <THEME>`` can be used select a color theme.